 We are proud to say that ACR was voted the #1 workplace by employees in both 2014 and 2016 in the Star Tribune Top Workplaces survey.
-This is the third year ACR employees have participated in this survey.
-In those three years ACR has been named the number one large company in Minnesota twice!
+We were in the Top 5 for all 5 years we participated.
 What does it mean for ACR to be named the top workplace in Minnesota?
 It means that we, by which we mean direct care staff, supervisors, RNs, office and maintenance employees, and all of the other people employed at ACR, have created the best workplace in Minnesota.
 Being named top workplace is a direct result of the high quality work and positivity everyone exemplifies throughout ACR.

 Residential Disability Care

-ACR provides residential support services for people with physical and developmental disabilities, as well as care for the elderly including memory care through our affiliated companies Arthur’s Senior Care and ACR At Home.
+ACR provides residential support services for people with physical and developmental disabilities, as well as care for the elderly including memory care through our affiliated company Arthur’s Senior Care.